Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 say we haven't had to dodge potentially bad clients from time to time.

 Some clients are just bad, but many are just "bad for us".
-Those two statements are very diffirent and recognizing the difference is important.
+Those two statements are very different and recognizing the difference is important.
 "Bad for us" clients might be fantasic people but the projects aren't in our wheel house, in those cases I try my best to help those people find other consultancies/freelancers.